A Differentiable Physics Engine for Deep Learning in Robotics: Results

-When only a single controller is optimized, our engine runs more slowly on GPU than on CPU.
-In order to tackle this issue, we implemented batch gradient descent, which is commonly used in complex optimization problems.
-In this case, by batching our robot models, we achieve considerable acceleration on GPU.
-Although backpropagating the gradient through time slows down the computations by roughly a factor 10, this factor only barely increases with the number of parameters in our controller.
-Combining this with our previous observation that fewer iterations are needed when using gradient descent, our approach can enable the use of gradient descent through physics for highly complex deep learning controllers with millions of parameters.
-Also note that by using a batch method, a single GPU can simulate 864 000 model seconds per day.
+Combining this with our previous observation that fewer iterations are needed when using gradient descent, our approach can enable the use of gradient descent through physics for highly complex deep neural network controllers with millions of parameters.
+Also note that by using a batch method, a single GPU can simulate about 864 000 model seconds per day, or 86 400 000 model states.
 This should be plenty for deep learning.
 It also means that a single simulation step of a single robot, which includes collision detection, solving the LCP problem, integrating the velocities and backpropagating the gradient through it all, takes about \unit{1}{ms} on average.
-Without the backpropagation, this is only about seven times faster.
+Without the backpropagation, this process is only about seven times faster.